 It is expected that there will continue to be community and social housing in Ōamaru.
-While the specific locations for this housing are not identified on the maps, the ideal location for community and social housing is near the town centre where there is easy access to a range of facilities and services.
+While the specific locations for this housing are not identified on the maps, community and social housing should be located near centres where there is easy access to a range of facilities and services.